hfinkel/lfort/docs/LibASTMatchers.rst

 ======================
-Matching the Clang AST
+Matching the LFort AST
 ======================

-This document explains how to use Clang's LibASTMatchers to match interesting nodes of the AST and execute code that uses the matched nodes.
+This document explains how to use LFort's LibASTMatchers to match interesting nodes of the AST and execute code that uses the matched nodes.
 Combined with :doc:`LibTooling`, LibASTMatchers helps to write code-to-code transformation tools or query tools.

-We assume basic knowledge about the Clang AST.
-See the :doc:`Introduction to the Clang AST <IntroductionToTheClangAST>` if you want to learn more about how the AST is structured.
+We assume basic knowledge about the LFort AST.
+See the :doc:`Introduction to the LFort AST <IntroductionToTheLFortAST>` if you want to learn more about how the AST is structured.

 ..
 FIXME: create tutorial and link to the tutorial